Back to writing

 Two realistic paths

-When a customer asks for an uptime commitment, it usually comes down to two options.
+When a customer asks for an uptime commitment, I think the conversation usually comes down to two real options.

-I’d rather have a smaller promise I can defend than a bigger one I already know will break.
+I would rather make a smaller promise I can defend than a bigger one I already expect to miss.

 What I’d verify before signing

-Before anyone puts an uptime number in a contract, I’d want these answered clearly.
+Before anyone puts an uptime number in a contract, I would want these answered in plain language.

 What happens when the budget is already burned?
-Is there a process to freeze risky changes?
-Or does the team just keep shipping?
+Is there an agreed slowdown or freeze on risky changes, or does everyone just keep shipping and hope for the best?

-Doesn’t need to be a giant process.
-Just clear enough that everyone is talking about the same thing when they say “99.9%.”
+It does not need to become a giant process document.
+It just needs to be clear enough that everyone means the same thing when they say “99.9%.”

 Reliability is earned

-You don’t get more nines because a slide deck says “enterprise.”
+You do not get more nines because a slide deck says “enterprise.”